 5. Where applicable, the relevant system operator shall ensure that the commissioning and decommissioning of Type B and Type C power-generating modules can be notified electronically.

 6. Member States may provide that the PGMD shall be issued by an authorised certifier.

+7. For EVs or other PGU/PGCM used in pools unified models shall be used.

 Article 33